Category Archives: Mother/Daughter

 I am familiar with the power struggles, the pet peeves, and the miscommunications.

 What I see in my daughter(s), the good, the bad, and the ugly – I sometimes see a reflection of myself.
 Oh, those flaws!
 Clearly, I may not always like what I see … or hear.
 But you know what?
-We’re on the same team – we love each other, and we are there for one another.
+We’re on the same team – we love each other and are there for one another.

 Jer 31:16: Thus says the LORD, “Restrain your voice from weeping And your eyes from tears; For your work will be rewarded,” declares the LORD, “And they will return from the land of the enemy.”

-I can’t stress how I prayed, interceded and wept for my wayward child (children).
-But as a mother – that’s what we do!
-We don’t give up and we don’t let up until we have God’s peace.
+I can’t stress how I prayed, interceded, and wept for my wayward child (children).
+But as mothers, that’s what we do!
+We don’t give up, and we don’t let up until we have God’s peace.
 Know that it’ll be in His time frame, not necessarily ours.
-And when God does it, it’ll be a sure work.
+And when God does it, it’ll surely work.
 He leaves nothing undone.

 HOW CAN WE BE STRONGER TOGETHER?